The Ultimate Guide to Shopping and Saving at Aldi

 Returning your cart

 Finally, don’t forget the cardinal rule of Aldi shopping: return your cart.
 Not only is this essential for getting your quarter investment back but it’s also just part of being a good citizen.
 Speaking of good citizens, on many of our trips, we’ve actually spotted someone heading into the store just as we’ve emptied our cart (or vice versa).
 In these cases, the other person is typically happy to swap a cart for a quarter, leaving both parties to go their separate ways.
-These arrangements are completely acceptable — as long as each cart makes it back to its home eventually.
+These arrangements are completely acceptable — as long as each cart eventually makes it back to its home.

 My Aldi Shopping List and Top Picks